cetz-package/cetz/src/draw/grouping.typ

 ///   #show-parameter-block("padding", ("none", "number", "array", "dictionary"), default: none, [How much padding to add around the group's bounding box. `none` applies no padding.
 A number applies padding to all sides equally.
 A dictionary applies padding following Typst's `pad` function: https://typst.app/docs/reference/layout/pad/.
 An array follows CSS like padding: `(y, x)`, `(top, x, bottom)` or `(top, right, bottom, left)`.])
 ///
 /// = Anchors
-///   Supports compass, distance and angle anchors.
+///   Supports border and path anchors.
 However they are created based on the axis aligned bounding box of all the child elements of the group.
 ///
 /// You can add custom anchors to the group by using the `anchor` element while in the scope of said group, see `anchor` for more details.
 You can also copy over anchors from named child element by using the `copy-anchors` element as they are not accessible from outside the group.
 ///
 /// The default anchor is "center" but this can be overridden by using `anchor` to place a new anchor called "default".
 ///
 /// - body (elements, function): Elements to group together.
 A least one is required.
 A function that accepts `ctx` and returns elements is also accepted.
 /// - anchor (none, string): Anchor to position the group and it's children relative to.
-For translation the difference between the groups `"center"` anchor
-///   and the passed anchor is used.
+For translation the difference between the groups `"default"` anchor and the passed anchor is used.
 /// - name (none, string):
 /// - ..style (style):
 #let group(body, name: none, anchor: none, ..style) = {